Due Date: September 27

 Another goal is to save you time.
 Remember that making a change now, like adding or deleting a screen, is a thousand times easier than if you wait until after you have written the code.

-Once you know which are your main screens and what goes inside of them then you are ready to start using one of the drawing tools.
+Once you know which are your main screens and what goes inside each one of them then you are ready to start using one of the drawing tools.

 Add one page to your wiki called "Design" and add the images of your design here, along with some textual description of each screen and what it is used for.
 You can split it into multiple pages but, if you do, make sure the "Design" page has links to all of them (so, it works as an index page).